Code-Institute-Submissions/MS2-Asteroids-Game/README.md

     - Fixed this simply by removing the footer in index.html and removed width 100vh and changed it to % in #game-container.

+        - Also added ev.preventDefault(); within the JavaScript file

 ## Date: Wednesday, 6th January, 2021

 - When I remove the inline style for the CANVAS element size to make the CANVAS responsive, the game disappears completely.